The 20 Best Neurofibromatosis Type 1 (NF1) Doctors Near Me in Florida, US

 St Petersburg Outpatient Care Center - Hess Pediatric Ophthalmology

 Dr. Hess specializes in pediatric ophthalmology in the Johns Hopkins All Children’s Department of Pediatric Medicine.
 He served as chief of the medical staff from 2017-2019.
 He joined the Johns Hopkins All Children’s Hospital medical staff in 2004.
 Dr. Hess earned his medical degree from the University of South Florida Morsani College of Medicine in Tampa, Florida.
 He trained as an ophthalmology resident at Medical College of Virginia and completed a pediatric ophthalmology fellowship at Duke University Eye Center.
 Dr. Hess is rated as an Advanced provider by MediFind in the treatment of Neurofibromatosis Type 1 (NF1).
-His top areas of expertise are Strabismus, Esotropia, X-Linked Infantile Nystagmus, and Amblyopia.
+He is also highly rated in 33 other conditions, according to our data.
+His clinical expertise encompasses Strabismus, Esotropia, X-Linked Infantile Nystagmus, and Amblyopia.
+Dr. Hess is board certified in American Board Of Ophthalmology.

-Sepideh Mokhtari is a Neurologist in Tampa, Florida.
+Sepideh Mokhtari is a Neurologist practicing medicine in Tampa, Florida.
 Dr. Mokhtari is rated as a Distinguished provider by MediFind in the treatment of Neurofibromatosis Type 1 (NF1).
-Her top areas of expertise are Brain Tumor, Glioma, Neurofibromatosis Type 1 (NF1), and Neurofibromatosis.
+She is also highly rated in 36 other conditions, according to our data.
+Her clinical expertise encompasses Brain Tumor, Glioma, Neurofibromatosis Type 1 (NF1), and Neurofibromatosis.
+Dr. Mokhtari is currently accepting new patients.

 Johns Hopkins All Children's Hospital

 Dr. Alexander is a diagnostic radiologist at Johns Hopkins All Children’s.
 She sees patients on the hospital’s St. Petersburg, Florida, campus.
 She joined the medical staff in 2025.
 She was previously a radiologist at Boston Children’s Hospital.
 Dr. Alexander earned her medical degree from the University of Kansas School of Medicine in Wichita.
 She completed a diagnostic radiology residency at the University of Missouri in Kansas City.
 She then completed a diagnostic pediatric radiology fellowship followed by a pediatric musculoskeletal radiology fellowship at Boston Children’s Hospital.
 Dr. Alexander is rated as an Experienced provider by MediFind in the treatment of Neurofibromatosis Type 1 (NF1).
-Her top areas of expertise are Scoliosis, Osteochondritis Dissecans, Knock Knees, and Caffey Disease.
+She is also highly rated in 18 other conditions, according to our data.
+Her clinical expertise encompasses Scoliosis, Osteochondritis Dissecans, Knock Knees, and Caffey Disease.
+Dr. Alexander is board certified in American Board Of Radiology.

 Johns Hopkins All Children's Outpatient Care, St. Petersburg

 Dr. Geller specializes in pediatric neurology for the Johns Hopkins All Children’s Institute for Brain Protection Sciences.
 He sees patients at the main campus in St. Petersburg and at Johns Hopkins All Children’s Outpatient Care, North Port.
 He joined the hospital staff in 2018.
 Dr. Geller previously was a pediatric neurologist and child neurology residency program director at Cardinal Glennon Children's Medical Center in St. Louis, Missouri.
 He retired as a captain from the U.S. Navy Medical Corps.
 His clinical and research interests include neurofibromatosis, neuro-oncology and pain management.
 Dr. Geller earned his medical degree from St. Louis University Medical School.
 He trained in pediatrics and served as chief resident at Naval Hospital in Oakland, California.
 He then completed a pediatric neurology residency and served as chief neurology resident at the University of Illinois in Chicago.
 He also completed a six-week externship at Queen Square Neurologic Institute in London, England.
 Dr. Geller is rated as an Experienced provider by MediFind in the treatment of Neurofibromatosis Type 1 (NF1).
-His top areas of expertise are Cerebral Ventricle Cancer, Neurofibromatosis Type 1 (NF1), Neurofibromatosis, and Duchenne Muscular Dystrophy.
+His clinical expertise encompasses Cerebral Ventricle Cancer, Neurofibromatosis Type 1 (NF1), Neurofibromatosis, and Duchenne Muscular Dystrophy.
+Dr. Geller is board certified in American Board Of Psychiatry And Neurology and American Board Of Pediatrics.

 Johns Hopkins All Children's Outpatient Care, St. Petersburg

 Dr. Stapleton is the division chief of oncology and director of pediatric neuro-oncology at Johns Hopkins All Children’s Hospital.
 Dr. Stapleton joined the hospital in 2007.
 She has formal training in pediatric neuro-oncology.
 She received the Armstrong Award for Quality and Patient Safety for Johns Hopkins All Children's in the 2024 Johns Hopkins Medicine Clinical Awards.
 Dr. Stapleton is on the Pediatric Palliative Care Team at Johns Hopkins All Children’s, and she specializes in symptom control and end of life care.
 She has been awarded numerous grants for phase I studies for patients with brain and spinal cord tumors as well as clinical research in pediatric palliative care.
 Dr. Stapleton’s research experience includes investigator-initiated and multi-center research projects.
 Dr. Stapleton is an associate professor of pediatrics at the University of South Florida and an assistant professor in the department of pediatrics at Johns Hopkins University.
 Dr. Stapleton completed her medical training at St. Louis University School of Medicine, residency training at Lackland Air Force Base in Texas and fellowship training at Baylor College of Medicine/Texas Children’s Hospital.
 Dr. Stapleton also served 13 years in the United States Air Force.
 Dr. Stapleton is a member of the American Board of Pediatrics, the Children’s Oncology Group, the Society of Neuro-Oncology, American Society of Pediatric Hematology/Oncology, and America Academy of Hospice and Palliative Medicine.
 Dr. Stapleton is rated as an Experienced provider by MediFind in the treatment of Neurofibromatosis Type 1 (NF1).
-Her top areas of expertise are Medulloblastoma, Embryonal Tumor with Multilayered Rosettes, Glioma, Histiocytosis, and Bone Marrow Aspiration.
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses Medulloblastoma, Embryonal Tumor with Multilayered Rosettes, Glioma, Histiocytosis, and Bone Marrow Aspiration.
+Dr. Stapleton is board certified in American Board Of Pediatrics.

 Egil And Pauline Braathen Center/Maroone Cancer Center

-Adriana Rodriguez is a Neurologist in Weston, Florida.
-Dr. Rodriguez has been practicing medicine for over 32 years and is rated as an Experienced provider by MediFind in the treatment of Neurofibromatosis Type 1 (NF1).
-Her top areas of expertise are Vertebral Artery Dissection, Partial Familial Epilepsy, Memory Loss, and Partial Seizure.
+Adriana Rodriguez is a Neurologist practicing medicine in Weston, Florida.
+She has been practicing medicine for over 32 years.
+Dr. Rodriguez is rated as an Experienced provider by MediFind in the treatment of Neurofibromatosis Type 1 (NF1).
+She is also highly rated in 42 other conditions, according to our data.
+Her clinical expertise encompasses Vertebral Artery Dissection, Partial Familial Epilepsy, Memory Loss, and Partial Seizure.
+Dr. Rodriguez is board certified in American Board Of Psychiatry And Neurology, 2013.

 Johns Hopkins All Children's Outpatient Care, St. Petersburg

 Dr. Crenshaw is the medical director for the Clinical Genetics Program at Johns Hopkins All Children’s Hospital and also serves as an assistant professor with Johns Hopkins Medicine.
 Her research interests include congenital heart defects, chromosome abnormalities and Turner Syndrome.
 She has additional expertise in the genetics of congenital heart disease and connective tissue disorders.
 After graduating from Cornell University as a Cornell National Scholar and Hughes Research Scholar, Dr. Crenshaw received her medical degree from the State University of New York Health Sciences Center at Syracuse.
 She completed a pediatrics residency at Inova Fairfax Hospital for Children in Falls Church, VA (a teaching affiliate of the University of Virginia), followed by a three-year medical genetics training program at Johns Hopkins University’s McKusick-Nathans Institute of Genetic Medicine in Baltimore, MD.
 Dr. Crenshaw is rated as an Experienced provider by MediFind in the treatment of Neurofibromatosis Type 1 (NF1).
-Her top areas of expertise are Turner Syndrome, Intersex, Mosaicism, and Cleft Lip and Palate.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Turner Syndrome, Intersex, Mosaicism, and Cleft Lip and Palate.
+Dr. Crenshaw is board certified in American Board Of Medical Genetics And Genomics and American Board Of Pediatrics.

 Johns Hopkins All Children's Outpatient Care, St. Petersburg